-- (a) The service coordinator shall obtain written parental consent before: - (1) The initial evaluation and assessment of an infant or toddler is conducted; and - - (2) Early intervention services are initiated. - (b) The infant's or toddler's record shall contain written evidence that the parent has been informed:
+- (a) The service coordinator shall obtain written parental consent before: - (1) The initial evaluation and assessment of an infant or toddler is conducted; and - (2) Early intervention services are initiated. - (b) The infant's or toddler's record shall contain written evidence that the parent has been informed:

-- Of information relevant to the evaluation, assessment, early intervention service, or exchange of records for which consent is sought, in the language of the parent's choice, and agrees to the completion of the evaluation or assessment and the provision of early intervention services; - (2) That consent is voluntary and may be revoked at any time; - (3) That he/she may accept or decline any early intervention service and may decline such service after first accepting it, and continue to receive other early intervention services; and, - (4) About who will receive the records and a listing of the records to be exchanged. - (c) If consent is not given or is withdrawn, the regional center or LEA service coordinator shall ensure: - That the parent has been informed of the nature of the evaluation and assessment or the early intervention services that would have been provided; - (2) That the parent has been informed that the infant or toddler will not receive the evaluation and assessment or early intervention services unless consent is given; and, - (3) That the infant's or toddler's record contains documentation of the attempts to obtain consent.
+- (1) Of information relevant to the evaluation, assessment, early intervention service, or exchange of records for which consent is sought, in the language of the parent's choice, and agrees to the completion of the evaluation or assessment and the provision of early intervention services; - (2) That consent is voluntary and may be revoked at any time; - (3) That he/she may accept or decline any early intervention service and may decline such service after first accepting it, and continue to receive other early intervention services; and, - (4) About who will receive the records and a listing of the records to be exchanged. - (c) If consent is not given or is withdrawn, the regional center or LEA service coordinator shall ensure: - (1) That the parent has been informed of the nature of the evaluation and assessment or the early intervention services that would have been provided; - (2) That the parent has been informed that the infant or toddler will not receive the evaluation and assessment or early intervention services unless consent is given; and, - (3) That the infant's or toddler's record contains documentation of the attempts to obtain consent. - (d) Regarding the use of an infant's or toddler's or parent's public benefits or public insurance to pay for early intervention services, regional centers: - (1) May not require a parent to enroll in public benefits or public insurance programs as a condition of receiving early intervention services and must obtain consent prior to using the public benefits or public insurance of an infant or toddler or parent if that infant or toddler or parent is not already enrolled in such a program; - (2) Must obtain consent to use an infant's or toddler's or parent's public benefits or public insurance to pay for early intervention services if that use would: - (A) Decrease available lifetime insurance coverage or any other public benefit for the infant or toddler or parent under that program; - (B) Result in the infant or toddler or parent paying for services that would otherwise be covered by the public benefits or public insurance program; - (C) Result in any increase in premiums or discontinuation of public benefits or public insurance for the infant or toddler or parent; or - (D) Risk loss of eligibility for the infant or toddler or parent for home and community-based waivers based on aggregate health-related expenditures. - (3) Must still make available those early intervention services on the IFSP to which the parent has provided consent, when the parent has not provided consent to the use of the infant's or toddler's or parent's public benefits or public insurance.